If you wear your finest clothes and stay in your room, would anyone say that you look nice or compliment you?

 2. SPHere – New mobile app release email

 Sphere leveraged the power of GIF in their mobile app update announcement email.
-In the email, they show the preview a sneak peek on what the app is about in this newsletter launch message.
+In the email they show a preview sneak peek on what the app is about in this newsletter launch message.

 Adding animated GIFs to your emails contributes to better customer engagement, amuses your audience, and explains clearly your product’s concept.